J.P. Morgan Brokerage Review: Self-Direct & Automated Investing

 - Mutual funds

-- How much you plan to invest initially
+- Answer questions about your investment goals and how much you plan to invest

 Fees: What's the Cost?

-Besides trading fees, there are other fees to keep in mind.
+Besides trading fees, there are other costs to keep in mind.

-Chase does, however, charge fees for things like:
+Chase also charges some miscellaneous fees for things like:

 Are Tax Loss Harvesting and Automatic Rebalancing Included?

 Those things are important for keeping your portfolio aligned with your goals.

 If you're paying more in taxes than you need to, that means you keep fewer returns.
 If you're not rebalancing regularly, you could end up taking on too much or not enough risk with your investments.